camunda/camunda-docs-manual/content/reference/bpmn20/tasks/script-task.md

 # Variables in Scripts

-All process variables that are accessible through the execution that arrives in the script task can be used within the script.
+All process variables that are accessible through the execution that arrives in the Script Task can be used within the script.
 In the example below, the script variable `inputArray` is in fact a process variable (an array of integers).

 ```xml
 <script>